 Its colorful history aside, shiplap siding is done by prepping every single wooden plank or board used.
 Each plank or board is carved with a groove cut on the side of the board.
 This makes it easy for each plank to overlap with the next one during installation.
 This overlapping effect will seal in your shiplap sliding pieces.

-Your wall surface upon installation is something that is smooth and solid and there are no creases so air nor moisture will not be able to enter at all.
+Your wall surface upon installation is something that is smooth and solid, and there are no creases, so air nor moisture will not be able to enter at all.
+It is normally designed to be installed horizontally, however, there have been some board planks for shiplap siding projects that have been cut vertically instead.

-Types Of Exterior Shiplap Siding
+Types of Exterior Shiplap Siding

 Here are the most popular types of material used for shiplap siding.